Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If they don't allow this, they should at least incorporate something similar to accommodate others in your Father's situation.

 Healing thoughts to your Mother, Debbie, and blessings to you and your family.

 There should be no reason your dad can't brown bag it.
 9 times out of 10 there is a microwave at the nurses station.
 My guess is if they are a nice staff they would be more than happy to heat up one of the take along dinners that are on the market for him.
 Most cafe's have microwaves in the cafe itself so he can take his meal down there and nuke it there.

 If you father eats and orders from a menu, order more than he can eat and eat what he doesn't.
 Years ago my daughter was in the hospital and that's what I did.
 I never had to buy a meal and she was in there about a week.

 Pack a bag with granola bars, fruit, peanut butter with crackers, bottled water, etc. Or throw a small cooler in the back of the car for perishables.

 Some facilities will let you order a guest tray, can't hurt to ask.

 In 2006 when DH was in and out of the hospital most of the year I found myself in the same situation.
 He was on different floors for different problems.
 In one area the nurses saved trays for me when patients checked out.
 My sons and one dtr in law brought meals to me and this same dtr in law went online and did a site search at the hospital where DH was and found a discount card which offered discounts on parking and cafeteria food.
-This is not an advertised card.
-Someone in your family needs to inquire about it.
-Maybe something like that is available at your hospital.
-I agree with the other folks that you should check with the nurses, hospital social workers and local churches.
-There is help out there somewhere.

 Maybe you could talk to the nurses or the hospital social worker to make arrangements for food for your dad.
 There are often extra trays sent up to the floor that go uneaten, because the patient has been discharged.